FluVigilanciaBR/fludashboard/README.rst

 - Age and gender distribution

- Reported incidence bar chart by gender and age bracket.
-Age distribution for females (blue), males (orange) and for the total population (green).
+ Reported incidence bar chart by gender and age bracket for the selected season.

+ - Females (blue);
+ - Males (orange);
+ - Total population (green).

  Distributions are subject to future updates as described in the incidence table.
+Distribution in this panel does not use estimations, being always the currently reported distribution, either stable or incomplete.